 When Theft Aware was first released, we fell in love with it.
 Many months later when it was bought by avast!, we kept our fingers crossed that it would remain the same fantastic product that it had always been.
 Fortunately, avast! has proven itself to us, as both its Mobile Security suite and Anti-Theft (which is what became of Theft Aware), just keep getting better and better.

 This edition focuses only on new games.
-The app roundup is coming up soon, and you can find the tablet app roundup here.
+The app roundup is coming up soon.

 If you enjoy this post, feel free to vote for it on Reddit.